MrTibbz2/ches-stuff/README.md

 - add time, date, deliveryperson, address, orderitems (list), order total: to a queue of deliveries to be done
 - add a menu integration to control orders from users and add totals based on orders, assign deliveryperson to orders based on time
-- add sql to make things consistent through runs of the program
+- add a database to make things consistent through runs of the program

 ---